-Warm-season grasses such as zoysiagrass, centipedegrass, carpetgrass, St. Augustinegrass and bermudagrass, on the other hand, are best aerified in late spring and summer, when they are actively growing.
-With either type of grass, choose a day when temperatures are mild and soil is moderately moist, which makes the soil easier to penetrate.
+Warm-season grasses such as zoysiagrass, centipedegrass, carpetgrass, St. Augustinegrass, and bermudagrass, on the other hand, are best aerified in late spring and summer, when they are actively growing.
+With either type of grass, choose a day when temperatures are mild, and the soil is moderately moist, which makes the soil easier to penetrate.
 Avoid aerifying a wet soil, as it is messy and leads to further compaction of the soil as well.
 If the soil sticks to your shoes or if the soil core sample you take sticks to your probe, you should wait until it dries out some before starting the job.
 If aerifying in the summer during a droughty period, monitor your irrigation as an aerified turf will tend to dry out quicker than before the aerification process.

-Aerification of home lawns will help correct soil compaction problems and the problems associated with compacted soils and should be considered a routine practice.
-The question usually asked is how often does a lawn need to be aerified.
-The best answer to this question is, “as often as needed.”
+Aerification of home lawns will help correct soil compaction problems and the problems associated with compacted soils and should become a routine practice.
+The question usually asked is, how often does a lawn need to be aerified.
+The best answer to this question is “as often as needed.”
 One way to determine if aeration is needed is by scouting the lawn.
 Take a screwdriver and probe the soil.
 If the screwdriver penetrates the soil with little resistance, then you probably don’t need to aerify.
 If it is difficult to penetrate the soil with the screwdriver, then you may need to aerify.
 Make sure the soil is moist when testing the areas, as dry soil can also be more difficult to penetrate.
 Inspect the overall appearance of the lawn and especially where the turf is thinning.
 Walk over the area and ‘feel’ the soil with your feet.
 If it feels like you are walking on concrete, then compaction could be a problem.

 Turfgrass in high traffic areas may need aerification more often than the rest of the lawn.
-Turfgrasses with low traffic tolerance, such as centipedegrass and St. Augustinegrass may need aerifying more often than turfgrasses with good traffic tolerance, such as bermudagrass, zoysiagrass, tall fescue and some Kentucky bluegrass varieties.
+Turfgrasses with low traffic tolerance, such as centipedegrass and St. Augustinegrass, may need aerifying more often than turfgrasses with good traffic tolerance, such as bermudagrass, zoysiagrass, tall fescue, and some Kentucky bluegrass varieties.
 These high traffic areas can usually be done by “hand” as described in the next section.

 Ultimately, the frequency of aerification will be determined by soil type and the amount of traffic over the turf.
 Poorly drained, heavy soils with heavy traffic will need more initial cultivation than turf planted on lighter soils with less traffic.
 These various conditions may require aerification from once every couple of years, to 2 to 4 times during the growing season.

 Aerification is not expensive.
 The simplest and cheapest way to aerify a small lawn is with a spading fork.
 Push the tines into the soil as far as you can (at least 4 inches) and rock the fork back and forth to enlarge the holes.
 This movement will loosen up the soil and make room for new grass roots.
-One limitation of using a spading fork is that as you are make a hole, you are also forcing soil particles around the hole closer together, causing more compaction.
+One limitation of using a spading fork is that as you are making a hole, you are also forcing soil particles around the hole closer together, causing more compaction.
 This method is also rather labor-intensive for treating large areas.

-For a few dollars you can purchase a sod-coring tool that does a better job.
+For a few dollars, you can purchase a sod-coring tool that does a better job.
 Like the spading fork, this tool is easy to use and ideal for small areas.
 Unlike the fork, the sod-coring tool removes cores of soil from the lawn instead of pushing the soil aside to create holes.
 The earthen plugs that are deposited on the lawn after each successive plunge actually benefit the lawn.
 They also contain microorganisms that help decompose any layers of thatch that are present.
 These cores can be broken up and raked into the lawn.

-Penetration depth depends on soil type, soil moisture, tine diameter, and the weight and power of the aerifier.
+The penetration depth depends on soil type, soil moisture, tine diameter, and the weight and power of the aerifier.
 Soil cores should be left on the lawn to be broken up by rainfall and traffic.
 If their appearance bothers you, you can speed up their disappearance by raking them into the grass.
 Whichever machine you use, go over the lawn twice, once in one direction, and then in a perpendicular direction for best results.